neuvector/docs/user/pages/15.releasenotes/01.5x/docs.md

 ##### Enhancements
 + First release of an unsupported, 'tech-preview' version of NeuVector 5.0 open source version.
 + Add support for OWASP Top-10, WAF-like rules for detecting network attacks in headers or body.
 Includes support for CRD definitions of signatures and application to appropriate Groups.
-+ Add a new process protection mode called 'Shield' which automatically protects selected (root) processes without needing to learn process or manually define an allow-list.
 + Removes Serverless scanning features.

 ##### Bug Fixes